Jaime Bateman Cayón: Early years

 Bateman grew up in an environment of social movements, his mother Clementina Cayón was an advocate of political prisoner and militant in the Liberal Revolutionary Movement (MRL) a dissident group from the Colombian Liberal Party.
 Bateman was raised mostly by his stepfather Jorge Olarte.
 Bateman was born in Santa Marta in the Caribbean region northern Colombia among colonial Spanish houses.
-At the age of eight Bateman was run over by an automobile while crossing a street in the neighboring city of Barranquilla fracturing his tibia and fibula.
+At the age of eight he was run over by a bus while crossing a street in Barranquilla fracturing his tibia and fibula.
 He almost lost his leg in this incident and left him with a defect in his leg.
 He swam for therapy.

 Communist youth

 Years later he met Carlos Romero who was arriving from Argentina, where he had been an active militant in the Communist Party of Argentina during the presidency of Juan Domingo Perón.
-Romero influenced Bateman and convinced him to join the Communist Youth (Juventudes Comunistas, JUCO) and form the first group of communists in the Colombian state of Magdalena.
+Romero influenced Bateman and convinced him to join the Colombian Communist Youth (JUCO) and form the first group of communists in the Colombian state of Magdalena.

 In 1957, while a student at the Liceo Celedón, civic strikes broke out throughout Colombia to protest the dictatorship of Gustavo Rojas Pinilla.
 These strikes were organized by the two main political parties, the Liberal and Conservative parties.
 Bateman participated in the marches and became a student activist.

 Carlos Romero then married Bateman's sister, Matilde, and Bateman traveled with them to the capital city Bogotá.
-In Bogotá he went to high school at the Colegio Panamericano while still participating in the JUCO.
+In Bogotá, he went to high school at the Colegio Panamericano while still participating in the JUCO.
 In 1963 Bateman was arrested for a month for distributing subversive propaganda and was later arrested again for participating in a protest related to the high cost of living.
 He became political secretary of the National Secretariat of the Young Communists and participated in 1963 as a delegate for the organization in the 16th Komsomol Congress in Moscow where he received a course in social sciences and criticized the dogmatic study that characterized the school of squares.